Flag of Ireland: Background symbolism

 Green has been associated with the Irish for hundreds of years.
 An anecdote in the Lebor Gabála tells how Gaidel Glas, son of Nel (or Niul), father of the Irish people, was cured of a snakebite when Moses made fervent prayer and placed his staff on Gaidel's wound.
 An inserted verse in an earlier passage says of Gaidel: "green were his arms and his vesture".
 Michael O'Clery's redaction of the Lebor Gabála adds that the snakebite left a green ring on Gaidel from which he earned his nickname 'Glas' ("the green").

-The mark of the Irish people would therefore be green.
+The colour green is frequently eulogised in Gaelic Irish Annals, with the emergence of green pastures or 'cloverly plains' deemed a desirable outcome.
+It is postulated this inspired a widespread adoption in Ireland that commenced from the late 16th century.

-The harp, which has appeared on Irish manuscripts and stone crosses since at least the 8th century, was a characteristic instrument of Ireland.
-The presidential flag of Ireland includes a representation of the 14th century "Brian Boru Harp".
+Use of the harp on green flag played a roll in this adoption, the instrument having appeared on Irish manuscripts and stone crosses since at least the 8th century making it a characteristic instrument of Ireland.
+The presidential flag of Ireland today includes a representation of the 14th century "Brian Boru Harp".
 Both the 13th century Wijnbergen Roll and the late 15th-century painting of arms, the Rous Roll, feature a harp as a representation of Ireland.

-As a national flag
+Green and Orange representation

 A green flag featuring a harp is described as being used by Eoghan Ruadh Ó Néill in 1642.